Repost from 2015-2016. Edited, updated, and corrected.

 Churches are also, in many states, exempt from paying sales and real estate taxes.
 Ohio is one such state.
 Churches can even operate for-profit businesses that are tax-exempt.
-In the 1970s, churches were encouraged to start day care centers as a way to maximize building use and generate income, uh I mean minister to the poor.
-Just because a church tacks the word ministry on the end of a business name doesn’t make it one.
+In the 1970s, churches were encouraged to start daycare centers as a way to maximize building use and generate income – uh, I mean, minister to the poor.
+Just because a church tacks the word “ministry” on the end of a business name doesn’t make it one.

 The question I ask is this: Should church donations be tax-deductible?
-Should churches be tax exempt?
+Should churches be tax-exempt?

-Christians will quickly state that their church is a charity and it does good in the community so their church should be tax-exempt and members should get a tax deduction for their donations.
+Christians will quickly state that their church is a charity and does good in the community, so their church should be tax-exempt and members should get a tax deduction for their donations.
 Relative to the amount of money they take in, do churches really do a great amount of good in the community?
 If the average church closed its doors tomorrow, would anyone outside of the membership care?
 Take a look at a church’s budget.
 Where does MOST of the money go?
 Salaries, benefits, insurance, utilities, buildings, and programs that only benefit the congregation.
 If a “real” charity spent their money in this manner, the IRS would pull their tax exemption and donations to said charity would no longer be tax-deductible.
 Yet, the IRS and federal and state governments give churches a blind-eye pass.

 If a church wants to be considered a tax-exempt charity, then they should be required to apply for charity status.
 They should then be required to spend the bulk of their money on charitable services that benefit the community.
-No church should be tax exempt just because they say we are a church.
+No church should be tax-exempt just because they say we are a church.

-I support the elimination of all church tax exemption (sales, real estate, income, social security), church donation tax deduction, and the clergy housing tax allowance/deduction.
+I support the elimination of all church tax exemptions (sales, real estate, income, social security), church donation tax deduction, and the clergy housing tax allowance/deduction.
 A practical side effect of eliminating these exemptions is that churches would then be free to endorse political candidates.
 No more Christian whining about their “free” speech being stifled.
 Churches would be FREE to do what they want AND pay taxes just like everyone else.